canjs/canjs/index.md

 ### element `this.element`

 [this.element](http://donejs.com/docs.html#!can.Controll.prototype.element) is the
-element the control is created on.
+a nodelist of a single element, the element the control is created on.

+{% highlight javascript %}
+var todosControl = new Todos( document.body.firstElementChild );
+todosControl.element[0] //-> document.body.firstElementChild
+{% endhighlight %}

+Each library wraps the element differently.
+If you are using jQuery, the element is wrapped with `jQuery( element )`.

 ### options `this.options`